Khovic/Khovic/useful_summaries/AWS-SAA.md

 <!-- S3 Object Lock and Glacier Vault lock: -->
-    S3 Object Lock: Used to store objects using a write once, ready many (WORM) model.
-    S3 Object can be applied on individual objects or applied across the bucket.
+    S3 Object Lock: Used to store objects using a write once, ready many (WORM) model. can be applied on individual objects or applied across the bucket.
     S3 Object Lock comes in two modes:
         Compliance Mode: A protected object version can't be overwritten or deleted by any user, including root.
         Governance Mode: Users can't overwrite or delete an object unless they have special permissions.